We get commissions for purchases made from our affiliates through links in this article. Learn More.

 Because these metals can’t be alloyed with 24K gold without reducing its purity level, there’s no such thing as 24K white gold or rose gold.

 24K gold is the most expensive type of gold.
 Its price can vary based on a wide range of market factors.
 At the time of publishing this guide, pure 24K gold was selling for approximately $1,528 per ounce.
-You can view the current gold price here.
+You can view more about selling gold and its prices here.

 Because 24K gold isn’t widely used for engagement rings, wedding bands and other jewelry, it’s hard to directly compare its price to 14K and 18K gold.
 Online jewelry vendors such as Blue Nile and James Allen do not offer 24K gold as a choice of metal for their settings.